GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 **Stormfist** (*unique*)
 $11,750 , 17 lbs.
 Maul
-This "maul" is an oak shaft magically hewn into a rough cut shape of stone.
+This "maul" is an oak shaft magically sewn into a rough cut shape of stone.
 Requires [Body] 17 to use in just two hands, or 26 to be used in one hand (with disadvantage).
 The user gains a bonus equal to their body for the purpose of inflicting a critical hit.
 Gains a +3 bonus to beats and a -3 penalty to parries. *If name is known, a critical hit with this weapon will also inflict a critical hit effect of a force and crushing attack*.
 It is said that large creatures can use it as though it were a large weapon, but still require the minimum [Body].

 **Talavaste** (*unique*)